canonical/testflinger/docs/index.rst

 ..
 A paragraph of one to three short sentences, that describe what the product does.
 Each testflinger system consists of:

-* a microservce (called just testflinger) that provides an API to request jobs by placing them on a queue,
+* a web service (called just testflinger) that provides an API to request jobs by placing them on a queue
-* per machine agents that wait for jobs to placed on queues they can service and then process them.
+* per machine agents that wait for jobs to placed on queues they can service and then process them

 Jobs can be either fully automated scripts that can attempt to complete within the alloted time or interactive shell sessions.